Steellow/solita-dev-academy-2021/README.md

 ## Assignment

-This excercise was made in order to apply for Solitas Dev Academy.
-You can see the assagnment [here](https://github.com/solita/dev-academy-2021).
+This excercise was made in order to apply for Solita's Dev Academy.
+You can see the assignment [here](https://github.com/solita/dev-academy-2021).